Germfree Adolescents: Legacy

 Robert Christgau later deemed Germfree Adolescents "one of British punk's strongest" albums.
 Trouser Press declared it "a masterpiece!"
 The Rough Guide to Rock calls it a "storming album".

 In 1994, The Guinness Encyclopedia of Popular Music named Germfree Adolescents the eighth best punk album of all time.
 Seven years later, in May 2001, Spin magazine ranked the album at number five on its "50 Most Essential Punk Records" list.
 In March 2003, Mojo magazine ranked the record at number 19 on its "Top 50 Punk Albums" list.
 Germfree Adolescents is listed in the reference book 1001 Albums You Must Hear Before You Die.

 In 2020, Rolling Stone ranked the album at number 354 in their list of the 500 Greatest Albums of All Time.
+Then in 2026, at 2 on their list of The 100 Greatest Punk Albums of All Time.